qgis/QGIS-Documentation/docs/training_manual/database_concepts/data_model.rst

 Install PostgreSQL
 -------------------------------------------------------------------------------

-.. note:: You can find PostGreSQL packages and installation instructions for your operating system at https://www.postgresql.org/download/.
+.. note:: You can find PostgreSQL packages and installation instructions for your operating system at https://www.postgresql.org/download/.
   Please note that the documentation will assume users are running QGIS under Ubuntu.